-Subject: Advanced English Composition (Grades 11 and 12 only)
+Subject: Creative Writing and Literature (Grades 11 and 12 only)

 Texts Needed: The Writer’s Workshop, Gregory Roper, ISI Books, 2007.

-This course is different from any other offered by Tree of Life.
-Students will be assigned a tutor and enrolled in a small peer group (maximum of 8 students) where writing will be shared (via e-mail), critiqued, and celebrated.
+This course in creative writing is different from many of our other courses.
+Students will be assigned a tutor and enrolled in a small peer group where writing will be shared, critiqued, and celebrated.
 This is an ideal opportunity for students in their last two years of secondary school to develop advanced composition techniques.

 ** New: In addition to following the Writer’s Workshop and creative exercises, students taking Creative Writing and Literature will also participate in two of our 5-Week Book Discussions (one chosen from Sept-Dec. and one chosen from Jan-May).
 Each book discussion involves reading a novel and then spending several weeks through text-based interaction with classmates to consider various aspects and questions.
 See more details HERE.
 Enrollment in two book discussions is included in the tuition and students will be contacted to select their choices after sign-up.**